 To add friends on Snapchat, tap Add Friends on your profile.
-If you sync your contacts, all of your friends with Snapchat accounts will be displayed here.
+You can then search friends by their username.
+If you’ve synced your contacts go to the Contacts section, where all of your friends with Snapchat accounts will be displayed here.
 When a friend adds you, a yellow notification will appear on your profile icon (as seen from the camera) and you will see “1 Snapchatter added you!” under Add Friends.
 To add a friend who has already added you, tap +Accept next to their name in the Add Friends menu.

 Create your first snap

 When you first open Snapchat, it will automatically activate the camera.
 You can easily adjust the focus by tapping on the screen.
 If you tap your face while in selfie mode, you will activate filters.
-To switch from the rear-facing to the front-facing camera, tap the camera icon (with the cute little smiley face in it) in the upper-right corner.
+To switch from the rear-facing to the front-facing camera, tap the camera icon in the upper-right corner.
 To turn on the flash, tap the lightning symbol to the left of the camera icon.
 To snap a photo, tap the circle at the bottom of the screen.
 Tap and hold the circle the take a video.
 With Snapchat, videos are recorded in 10-second increments, but you can record multiple snaps (up to six) if you hold the record button.
+If you know you are recording a longer video, while recording, you can slide your finger to the left to the lock icon, so now you don’t have to keep holding onto the button.
 A preview of each snap will appear in the left corner of your screen.

 Spicing up your snaps